thecdil/gayrodeo-coding/content/2-upload.md

 ## Upload Your Transcript

-Head over to the Voices of Gay Rodeo [GitHub Repository](https://github.com/uidaholib/gayrodeo_source).
+Head over to the Voices of Gay Rodeo Development [GitHub Repository](https://github.com/thecdil/gayrodeo_dev).
 This is were all the source code for the Voices of Gay Rodeo website is stored.
 We'll use your GitHub username to make you a collaborator for this repository.

 The repository looks something like this: